-- Control Type [Chromatic Wheel / Colour Palette]: sets the type of pop-up for selecting the RGB colour.
-The colour palette consists of a 5x6 grid with 30 predefined colours, while the chromatic wheel enbales precise selection of both colour and brightness. - Object Type [Three Single Colour Objects (DPT 5.001) / One RGB Object (DPT 232.600)]: permits selecting what type of object will be used for controlling the light level of the RGB channels.
+• Control Type [Chromatic Wheel / Color Palette]: sets the type of pop-up for selecting the RGB color.
+The color palette consists of a 5x6 grid with 30 predefined colors, while the chromatic wheel enbales precise selection of both color and brightness.

+• Object Type [Three Single Colour Objects (DPT 5.001) / One RGB Object (DPT 232.600)]: permits selecting what type of object will be used for controlling the light level of the RGB channels.

-If "Three Single Colour Objects (DPT 5.001)" is selected, three 1-byte objects will be enabled (with their Write and Read flags activated, so they can both send regulation orders and receive the status from the regulator) named: "[Cx] Red Channel", "[Cx] Green Channel" and "[Cx] Blue Channel".
+If "Three Single Colour Objects (DPT 5.001)" is selected, threee 1-byte objects will be enabled (with their Write and Read flags activated, so they can both send regulation orders and receive the status from the regulator) named: "[Cx] Red Channel", "[Cx] Green Channel" and "[Cx] Blue Channel".
 Control orders will consist in sending the light level (as a percentage) of the different channels through the corresponding objects.